Nikoo00o/Nota/README.md

 # Nota

 ## About the App
-- Nota is a Cross-Platform Note-Taking App designed to work both offline locally, or synchronized with a server across all devices
+- Nota is a Cross-Platform Note-Taking App designed to work both locally offline, or server synchronized across all of your devices
-- the users notes will be securely encrypted and the server stores them, but can't decrypt them
+- your notes will be securely encrypted and the server only stores them, but can't decrypt them
+  - only your local devices can decrypt and view your notes
-- the notes can be accessed in a folder like structure
+- the notes can be accessed inside of the app with a folder like structure
 - currently the app is still in development

 ## Using The App

+- todo:...

 ## Technical Details on building the projects